Don Ohlmeyer: Return to Monday Night Football

 After his time at NBC, Ohlmeyer was lured out of retirement in 2000 to spark interest and provide some vigor to the MNF broadcast.
 Besides the on-air talent, Ohlmeyer's changes included clips of players introducing themselves, new graphics, use of a sideline Steadicam, and music.
 In another temporary change, the score bug used nicknames of teams, such as "Skins" and "Fins", instead of the teams' actual names or cities (the Washington Redskins and Miami Dolphins, in this instance).
-He also made the controversial decision to hire comedian Dennis Miller to join Al Michaels and Dan Fouts in the broadcast booth, an experiment widely regarded in hindsight as a failure.
+He also made the controversial decision to hire comedian Dennis Miller to join Al Michaels and Dan Fouts in the broadcast booth, an experiment since widely regarded as a failure.

 Ohlmeyer left Monday Night Football after one season.
 Ratings for the program had dropped 7% compared to the previous year.

 He later served as ombudsman for ESPN.com for 18 months between 2009 and 2011.